Confirmed Vendors (as of 8/15/17):

 - Need power?
 Bring your own power strip and long extension cord.

 - Keep your products and the vendor area clean.
 Consider bringing a small waste basket (maybe even some wet wipes or paper towels) so your customers don’t have to walk away from your booth to toss snack wrappers.

 - You can leave your things overnight if you set up on Friday.* Please make sure your area is protected from the weather and your items are reasonably secured.

 - Think of your vendor spaces as including the few feet in front of your booth — the space that will be occupied by customers, whom you want to keep in your selling space as long as you can.

 - Bring plenty of extra change.
 There are no banks or ATMs in Cove.

-- Accepting multiple types of currency (cash, check, and credit/debit) if possible.
+- Accept multiple types of currency (cash, check, and credit/debit) if possible.
 People spend more if they don’t need cash on hand.